People living in Australia without a visa is known as unlawful non-citizen & No visa: What visas can they apply?

 You may also request the Minister to intervene and grant you a visa (click here to learn more).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation if you are an unlawful non-citizen or you are living in Australia without a visa or your visa has expired, or your visa has been cancelled.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) if you are an unlawful non-citizen or you are living in Australia without a visa or your visa has expired, or your visa has been cancelled.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa